mydevfair/MediScore/README.md

 Call the calculateMediScore method to calculate the updated MediScore.
 Access the individual scores and comments through respective methods.

+Please view this in raw format to view the tables as they are printed to console.

 Name: Patient 1
 +-------------------+-------------+-------+-----------------------------------------------------------------------------+
 | Property          | Observation | Score | Comment                                                                     |